 Trans fats are another type of fat which can cause a man’s cholesterol to go up.
 These are fats that are present in commercially produced baked goods, snacks (such as potato chips), fried foods, and margarine.
 Eating too much of these foods can lead to a “double whammy,” because not only do they raise your LDL cholesterol, but they also lower your HDL cholesterol.

-Knowing about the different types of foods which may raise your cholesterol is good, but how much cholesterol is okay?
+Knowing about the different types of foods that may raise your cholesterol is good, but how much cholesterol is okay?
 A man should generally try to consume no more than 300 mg of cholesterol per day, and no more than about 80 grams of fat per day, of which only ten percent should be saturated.
 By focusing on eating plenty of fruits and vegetables, and avoiding the high-fat foods mentioned above, this goal can easily be achieved.

 Fact #3: If Changing Your Diet Doesn’t Work, there are Medications to Treat High Cholesterol